hvlxh/hvlxh/README.md

 Hello there!
 I'm Hitesh (Full Stack, Software Developer) from India!
 I do make websites and i am interested in making discord bots and minecraft stuffs

-- I know Javascript, Typescript, Rust
+- I know Javascript, Typescript
+- I'm learning about Go and Rust
 - I work on some minecraft stuffs and discord bots

 <details>